-How to evaluate and debug formulas in Excel
+Evaluate and debug formulas in Excel files

-xlCompare is a must have tool for Excel professionals.
-It shows formula structure in Excel file step by step.
+Display formula structure in Excel file step by step.

 Evaluate Formula Structure in Excel